Ten benefits of using trekking poles

 4. Great for balancing on slippery rocks or uneven terrain

-There have been many a time when I was trekking through muddy, wet, icy and trails where I could have been injured quite seriously without my trusty hiking poles.
+There have been many times when I was trekking through muddy, wet, icy, and trails where I could have been injured quite seriously without my trusty hiking poles.
 They have saved me countless times and have prolonged my trekking career.

 5. Helpful during river crossings

 I call the trekking poles my extended arms or my four-wheel drive.
-They have been instrumental during the crossing of streams or rivers to help keep balance and making big leaps.
+They have been instrumental during crossing streams or rivers to help keep balance and make big leaps.
 They are also great to keep your while wading in swift rivers, proding for shallow parts to get to the other side safe and dry.

 6. Keeping spider webs, prickly bushes and branches, away

-Once again of the many uses of trekking poles are to push branches and thorny bushes out of the way while on the trail, especially after the monsoon season when everything is lush and overgrown.
+Once again, the many uses of trekking poles are to push branches and thorny bushes out of the way while on the trail, especially after the monsoon season, when everything is lush and overgrown.
 You can even use it to push away spider webs to avoid it getting on you or the nettles from stinging.

 7. Checking out a loose rock before stepping on to it